 Note that the permissions are additive.
 So if a user is assigned one role that allows access to SQLREAD but not DEFAULTPROC, but that user is also assigned another role that allows DEFAULTPROC, the user has both permissions.

-The following example assigns full access to members of the ops role, access to interactive SQL (and default procedures by inheritance) and all user-defined procedures to members of the developer role, and no special access beyond read-only system procedures to members of the apps role.
+The following example assigns full access to members of the ops role, access to interactive SQL queries (and default procedures by inheritance) and all user-defined procedures to members of the developer role, and no special access beyond read-only system procedures to members of the apps role.

 CREATE ROLE ops WITH admin; CREATE ROLE developer WITH sql, allproc; CREATE ROLE apps;